 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Well, to discuss the situation, we are joined by Lovinsky Pierre-Antoine and Kim Ives.
-Lovinsky, is a Haitian human rights activist and Head of the September 30th Foundation, an advocacy group for coup d’etat victims.
-Kim Ives is an independent journalist who specializes in Haiti and he’ll also be translating for Lovinsky.
+Well, to discuss the situation, we’re joined by Lovinsky Pierre-Antoine and Kim Ives.
+Lovinsky is a Haitian human rights activist, head of the September 30th Foundation, an advocacy group for coup d’état victims.
+Kim Ives is an independent journalist who specializes in Haiti, and he’ll also be translating for Lovinsky.

 LOVINSKY PIERRE-ANTOINE: Yes, I was in Haiti.

 AMY GOODMAN: You were in Haiti.
-Tell us what happened.

 LOVINSKY PIERRE-ANTOINE: Yes.
-I’m going to speak Creole…

-LOVINSKY PIERRE-ANTOINE: [TRANSLATED] What happened in Haiti is a continuation of a war of genocide against the poor population.
-And that is an expression in fact of the class struggle in Haiti.
-What happens is that the United Nations by what is called the MINUSTAH (United Nations Stabilization Mission in Haiti) is an accomplice of this war against the poor in Haiti.
-We can see what happened in Cité-Soleil on the 6th of July of 2005—what happens every day in Cité-Soleil where soldiers kill the poor for nothing, and what happened this past 21st, 22nd of December of this year.
-This campaign against the poor in Haiti where they give them some kind of pejorative name.
-The way that the United Nations soldiers were trying to resolve the insecurity problem in the country, even if this is a real problem, the way they resolve it is not appropriate.
+LOVINSKY PIERRE-ANTOINE: So, I’m going to speak in Creole, and—yes. [translated] What happened in Haiti is a continuation of a war of genocide against the poor population.
+And that is an expression, in fact, of the class struggle in Haiti.
+What happened is that the United Nations, by what is called the MINUSTAH (United Nations Stabilization Mission in Haiti), is an accomplice of this war against the poor in Haiti.
+We can see what happened in Cité Soleil on the 6th of July of 2005, what happens every day in Cité Soleil, where the soldiers kill the poor for nothing, in what happened this past 21st, 22nd of December of this year.
+This campaign against the poor in Haiti, where they give them some kind of pejorative name, the way that United Nations soldiers are trying to resolve the insecurity problem in the country, even if this is a real problem, the way they resolve it is not appropriate.

-AMY GOODMAN: MINUSTAH being the UN Forces?
+AMY GOODMAN: MINUSTAH being the U.N. forces.